Error-and-Erasure Decoding for Block Codes with Feedback: An Outer Bound for Error Exponent Erasure Exponent Trade Off

-Note that in equation (\ref{eq:yicon}), the first sum is equal to a convex combination of $\ach_{j}$'s multiplied by $ \sum_{j=1}^{\ell} \apri(\ach_{j})$; the second sum is equal to a pair with non-negative entries.
-Using the convexity of $\ACH(K+1, \blx, L)$, the identity in (\ref{eq:conlast}) and the equation (\ref{eq:ero-erab}) we see that The lemma follows equations (\ref{eq:ero-eraf}) and (\ref{eq:pedefz}). \end{proof} For proving Theorem \ref{thm:con1}, we express the error and erasure probabilities, as a convex combination of error and erasure probabilities of $(\blx-\blx_1)$ long block-codes with a priori probability distribution $\apri_{\YA}(\dmes)=\PCX{\dmes}{\YA}$ over the messages and apply Lemma \ref{lem:ero-era} together with convexity arguments similar to the ones above.
+For proving Theorem \ref{thm:con1}, we express the error and erasure probabilities, as a convex combination of error and erasure probabilities of $(\blx-\blx_1)$ long block codes with a priori probability distribution $\apri_{\ZA}(\dmes)=\PCX{\dmes}{\ZA}$ over the messages and apply Lemma \ref{lem:ero-era} together with convexity arguments similar to the ones above.

 \begin{proofs}{Theorem \ref{thm:con1}} For all $\dmes$ in $\mesS$, let $\DECS (\dmes)$ be the decoding region of $\dmes$, $\DECS(\Era)$ be the decoding region of the erasure symbol $\Era$ and $\tilde{\DECS}(\dmes)$ the error region of $\dmes$: